 Political distortions are prevalent in many developing countries and can imply substantial productivity losses.
-Theory is ambiguous as to whether openness to trade amplifies or reduces the effects of such distortions.
+Theory is ambiguous as to whether greater openness to trade amplifies or reduces the effects of such distortions.
 This paper shows that trade liberalization in India decreased the value of firms' political connections, suggesting a reduction in political distortions.
-First, using variation in firms' connections stemming from political turnover, we identify that political connections increase firms' performance by 10-20%.
-Second, we evaluate how the value of political connections changes after India's externally imposed tariff reductions, using a triple-difference and difference-in-discontinuities design.
-We find that political connections become substantially less valuable when tariffs on input goods are reduced.
-Our findings imply that access to international markets reduces firms' dependence on political connections to source input goods, thus reducing the distortionary effect of such connections.
-The effects are stronger in more corrupt states, where baseline political distortions are expected to be higher.
-Our results suggest a new margin for gains from trade in the presence of political distortions, through a direct effect of trade liberalization on the prevalence of such distortions.
+First, using variation in firm connections stemming from political turnover, we identify that political connections increased firm performance by 10-20%.
+Second, we evaluate how the value of political connections changed after India's externally imposed tariff reductions, using a triple-difference and difference-in-discontinuities design.
+We find that political connections became substantially less valuable when tariffs on input goods were reduced.
+Our findings imply that access to international markets reduces firms' dependence on political connections to source inputs, thus reducing the distortionary effect of such connections.
+The effects appear stronger when firms face more corruption, more regulation, and lower access to credit, that is, in settings where baseline political distortions are expected to be higher.
+The results suggest a new margin for gains from trade in the presence of political distortions through a direct effect of trade liberalization on the implications of such distortions.

 “Importing Gender Equality”